r4victor/tenthousandmeters/content/blog/python_bts_11.md

 <class 'module'>
 ```

-This is, by the way, how the `types` module defines `ModuleType` in the first place.

-Finally, we create a module object:
+No matter how we get `ModuleType`, once we get it, we can easily create a module object:

 ```pycon
 >>> m = ModuleType('m')